webpro-nl/knip/packages/docs/src/content/docs/reference/cli.md

 ### `--exclude`

-Exclude provided issue type(s) from report.
+Exclude provided issue types from report.
 Can be comma-separated or repeated.

 Example: